Marley-C-Robinson-99/Classification-Project/README.md

 ## Project Goals:
-    - Create documented files to clean and prepare Telco dataset for processing by a classification ML algorithm.
+    - Create documented files to clean and prepare Telco dataset for processing by classification ML algorithms.
     - Use ML algorithms to create a model that best predicts customer churn on both in and out-of-sample data.
     - Extrapolate valuable analysis from the model that best fits the data.
     - Document processes, findings, and takeaways in a final draft Jupyter Notebook